odea-project/qAlgorithms/README.md

 sound bins.
 Additionally, the prediction interval is used instead of the mass error.

 ### qPeaks Algorithm
-As the current end point of qAlgorithms, `qPeaks` uses a comprehensive peak model developed by Renner et al. [https://doi.org/10.1021/acs.analchem.4c00494] to identify peaks within the bins generated by qBinning.
+As the current end point of `qAlgorithms`, `qPeaks` uses a comprehensive peak model developed by Renner et al. [https://doi.org/10.1021/acs.analchem.4c00494] to identify peaks within the bins generated by qBinning.
 Every peak is statistically significant, sidestepping the need for further filtering steps like a minimum intensity requirement.
 The scores generated provide you with information about how well every step of the process to your peak worked, and allow you to make a statement about the confidence of your results.
-Like all parts of the qAlgorithms project, `qPeaks` requires no user parameters.
+Like all parts of the `qAlgorithms` project, `qPeaks` requires no user parameters.

-## Future Roadmap
+## Development Roadmap
-Our team is continuously researching and developing new algorithms to expand the capabilities of `qAlgorithms`.
-Stay tuned for more innovative solutions for analytical data processing!
+Our goal is to provide a specialised, high-precision tool for analytical data processing of HRMS data.
+All current and future additions to `qAlgorithms` are developed with the goal of reducing the potential for human error and increasing result reliability.

 ---